I especially like the ease of installation. Plug to the net, apt-get install package_name, and presto! you got what you want.

 MySQL server comes with just one line:

-This will get you the latest server and client binaries, ready to use.Yesterday I wanted to build MySQL 5.1 from source.
+apt-get install mysql-client mysql-serverYesterday I wanted to build MySQL 5.1 from source.
 The latest one (5.1.24) that has been released is missing the Federated engine, and I wanted the complete thing.
 So I installed Ubuntu in a spare machine, and got the source code from the development tree.

 By default, Ubuntu does not ship with a compiler, and the manual lists quite a lot of requirements to get the ball rolling.
 In Ubuntu, installing the recommended building tools is as easy as:

-And it works without a glitch.
-Could it be easier than that?On a side, but not entirely unrelated note, after Sun's acquisition, I suspect that Solaris will play a more important role with MySQL.
+./BUILD/compile-pentium-maxOn a side, but not entirely unrelated note, after Sun's acquisition, I suspect that Solaris will play a more important role with MySQL.
 I have little experience with Solaris, but surely it isn't as easy as Ubuntu.
 I wonder if there is an equivalent in Solaris to the above apt-get command.
 Any takers?

 No comments: